slysherz/vscode-comment-box/STYLES.md

 # Styles

-This file contains notes and a bunch of examples about how to configure the extention settings, so that it draws the box exactly the way you want it to.
+This file contains notes and examples about how to configure this extention's settings, to make sure it draws the box exactly the way you want it to.
 If you're having troubles with setting up the style you want, please fill an issue in our [GitHub Repository](https://github.com/SlySherZ/vscode-comment-box/issues).

 # Comment box layout

 The layout used to draw the comment box looks like this:
 ```
-[A][~B~][C]
-[D][~E~][F]
+[commentStartToken][    topEdgeToken      ][topRightToken]
+[leftEdgeToken][         your code        ][rightEdgeToken]
                            ...
-[G][~H~][I]
+[bottomLeftToken][    bottomEdgeToken     ][commentEndToken]
 ```

-- **A**: Token that starts a multiline comment in the language you're currently using.
-Uses `commentBox.commentStartToken`.
-- **B**: top edge of the box, filled with characters from `commentBox.topEdgeToken`.
-- **C**: top right corner of the box, which uses `commentBox.topRightToken`.
-- **D**: the left edge of the box, which uses `commentBox.leftEdgeToken`.
-We draw this for every line of selected text.
-- **E**: your selected text, with minor modifications depending on the settings.
-We use `commentBox.fillingToken` to fill the box up to the desired width.
-- **F**: the right edge of the box, which uses `commentBox.rightEdgeToken`.
-We draw this for every line of selected text.
-- **G**: the leftmost token for the last line of the box, which uses `commentBox.bottomLeftToken`.
-- **H**: bottom edge of the box, filled with characters from `commentBox.bottomEdgeToken`.
-- **I**: Token that ends a multiline comment in the language you're currently using.
-Uses `commentBox.commentStartToken`.

-## Tips and tricks
+- If you want, you can configure what appears on any of the blocks above.
+For example, if you want to change the left edge, go to your settings and search for `commentBox.leftEdgeToken`;
+- To configure the characters used to fill empty space around your code, search for `commentBox.fillingToken` in your settings;
-- If you don't want a top/bottom edge, leave `commentBox.topEdgeToken`/`commentBox.bottomEdgeToken` empty and we will skip those.
+- If want a box without top / bottom edge, change `commentBox.topEdgeToken` / `commentBox.bottomEdgeToken` to an empty string;

 # Style examples